Cystic Fibrosis Foundation HQ

 Care

 Highly specialized care has increased the lifespan of those with CF and remains a mainstay of our efforts to ensure that every person with this disease can live a long and healthy life.
-The current median age of survival for a child born with CF today is now 53 years old, an increase of 15 years from just a decade prior.
+The current median age of survival for a child born with CF today in the U.S. is now 61 years old today.

 The CF Foundation is a critical source of funding for a network of more than 130 accredited CF care centers across the US.
 These grants provide vital support for multidisciplinary care teams so that people with CF receive coordinated care from a range of specialists.
 As CF changes, we continue to evolve our proven care model to enable exceptional care for every person with CF based on their unique medical needs.